 What is a Staining colour?

-You might notice some colours stain your plastic palettes or have a hard time lifting certain colours from your paper.
-In this article, we're going to give you an insight into which colours are staining colours and non-staining colours.
-Because having control over staining colours and knowing which colours stain and don't stain can save a piece of artwork.
+You might notice some colours stain your plastic palettes or that you have a hard time lifting certain colours from your paper.
+In this article, we're going to give you an insight into which colours are staining and non-staining because having control over staining colours and knowing which colours stain and which don't can save a piece of artwork.

 Staining colours are colours that can be difficult to remove or lift from the paper, as they tend to stain the surface.
-This is a technique often used in watercolour painting where the colour is gently lifted from the paper surface using a damp brush or sponge and blotted with a paper towel to correct areas or add highlights,
+Lifting is a technique often used in watercolour painting, where the colour is gently lifted from the paper surface using a damp brush or sponge and blotted with a paper towel to correct areas or add highlights.

 - -Non-Staining colour,-Semi Staining colour,-Staining colour

 It's possible to reduce the staining properties of a colour by adding larger quantities of Gum Arabic to the paint or by using dedicated mediums such as Winsor and Newton Lifting medium, which must be applied to the paper surface first to allow colours, even staining ones to be lifted from the paper more successfully.